jarviscanada/jarvis_data_eng_BarbodRouzbahani/README.md

 **Junior Developer, Jarvis (Jul 2022-present)**: Working on different projects using various technologies and languages such as JS, Python, Angular, Node/Express, etc.

-**Packing Staff, Amazon (May 2021-Jul 2021)**: Worked as a member of the packaging section of the warehouse and helped keeping up the pace of shipping items.
+**Packing Staff, Amazon (May 2021-Jul 2021)**: Worked as a member of the packaging section of the warehouse to become a better team player and help keeping up the pace of shipping items.

-**Customer Service and Sales Assistance, The UPS Store (May 2020-Aug 2020)**: Helped customers with their needs, such as shipping, printing, and taking photos.
+**Customer Service and Sales Assistance, The UPS Store (May 2020-Aug 2020)**: Worked as a member of the customer service team to improve my communication skills and help customers with their needs, such as shipping, printing, and taking photos.

-**Cheff assistant, Croissant Express Cafe (Sep 2019-Dec 2019)**: Worked as a member of the kitchen and cheff assistant with tasks like cooking, cleaning, and serving food.

 ## Education
 **University of Guelph (2019-2022)**, Bachelor of Computer Science, School of Computer Science